ChillFish8/Crunchy-API/README.md

 # Crunchy-API
-A dedicated API and Website for Crunchy, Handling our RSS Feeds and Webhooks In production this API handles over 140,000 Requests daily and serves over 60,000 Images.
+A dedicated API and Website for Crunchy, Handling our RSS Feeds and Webhooks<br>
+In production this API handles over 140,000 Requests daily and serves over 60,000 Images.

 ## Made for performance